 Thanks for visiting this site.
 I am a Professor in the Department of Political Science at the University of Calgary.
 My research and teaching are in the area of Canadian politics, with a particular focus on municipal democracy and representation, ideology in local and urban politics, and urban-rural divides.
 I am also interested in “implicit” or “lay” theories of politics, especially among political elites.
+I’ve written or co-edited three books (all published by University of Toronto Press) and published more than fifty articles in journals including American Political Science Review, Cities, Comparative Political Studies, European Journal of Political Research, Political Behavior, Political Geography, Political Psychology, and Urban Affairs Review.
 You can email me here.

 My main active research project is the Canadian Municipal Barometer, for which I serve as project co-director with Sandra Breux (INRS).
 The Canadian Municipal Barometer is a large research partnership focused on municipal democracy and representation, with a particular emphasis on diverse representation (led by Erin Tolley), elections and voting (led by Michael McGregor), multilevel governance (led by Kristin Good), and public policy (led by Martin Horak).
 Since 2020, the Canadian Municipal Barometer has surveyed elected mayors and councillors in Canada’s 450 largest municipalities; beginning in early 2025, our work will expand to include surveys of mayors and councillors in Canada’s 1,000 largest municipalities, annual public opinion surveys across Canada, qualitative research, and municipal election studies.
 The Canadian Municipal Barometer is supported by a SSHRC Partnership Grant (2024-2031).